srcormack/interim_report/README.md

 - Flair/

 Both directories contain plots acquired from NIH_report.Rmd, which is found in */home/scormack/NIH/NIH_report*.
 Final html reports will be added as soon as they are completed.
+Previous work included results from tissue mixture samples (BK8020: 80% Brain, 20% Kidney, BK2080: 20% Brain, 80% Kidney), although this how now been excluded from analysis.

 Condition IDs:

 ```
 - B100K0: Brain
 - B0K100: Kidney
-- BK8020: 80% Brain, 20% Kidney
-- BK2080: 20% Brain, 80% Kidney
 ```

 - scripts/